TERREMEMBER/znbase/docs/content/v2.0/reference/connectors/kafka-connect-yugabytedb.md

     ...
     ```

-4. Confirm that the rows are in the target table in the YugabyteDB cluster, using `ysqlsh`.
+4. Confirm that the rows are in the target table in the ZNbaseDB cluster, using `ysqlsh`.

    ```postgresql
    demo=# select * from demo.test_table;